 In web-based and native iOS editions: Tapping the Actions button at the top left in the main view reveals a choice of extra actions.
-In version 2.8.0 and later, unless you have disabled the Child Safety Gate in Settings, you will have to enter the answer to a simple calculation in order to proceed.
+Unless you have disabled the Child Safety Gate in Settings, you will have to enter the answer to a simple calculation in order to proceed.

 Some of these will permanently remove your existing stories from Special Stories, so use with caution:

 Tap the Settings button to inspect or change the app's settings.
 Refer back to Chapter 7 for details of all the settings options, as well as the Reset and Logout options.

 This displays the current online documentation for Special Stories, from the Special iApps website.
 If you are not running the latest version, we suggest you update the app, otherwise the documentation may not exactly describe the version you are using.
 You will need to have an Internet connection (using Wi-Fi or cellular data) in order to access the documentation.